imee12/assignments/photo-album/README.md

 # Photo albums

 ## Description
-You're going to create a gallery application which will allow the user to view their albums as well as the individual photos contained within, as a single page application.
+You're going to create a gallery application which will allow the user to view their albums as well as the individual photos contained within, as a single page application (SPA).

 ## Wireframes